 8 – Help reduce pollution: Walk, ride a bicycle or take the bus.
 Fossil fuel emissions from automobiles and industry increase oceanic warming, which causes massive bleaching of corals and can lead to widespread destruction of reefs.

-9 - Reduce your consumption of plastic: Especially things like coffee cups and plastic bags.
-Less plastic waste = more empty landfills = lower CO2 emissions.
+9 – Reduce your consumption of plastic: Especially things like coffee cups and plastic bags.
+Less plastic waste causes more empty landfills and therefore lower CO2 emissions.
 Check Why Corals Eat Plastic and 14 Easy Daily Actions Against Plastic Pollution

 When you buy fruits and vegetables, make sure that the producers are not using pesticides and fertilisers that are so harmful to the sea.
 Remember that no matter how far from the ocean these vegetables have been grown.
 If it is an industrially grown vegetable or fruit, it is almost guaranteed that the products used to cultivate and conserve them are highly damaging to the oceans.

 11 – Spread the word: Read everything you can about marine conservation and coral reefs and share this information with others.
 The more information you have on hand, the more informed actions you can take to save our oceans and reefs!

 Even though you may be aware of coral reefs and how they are under threat, this does not mean that your friends and family share this awareness.
 Offer them information about the reefs through books, videos and social networks.
 The more people learn and become enthusiastic about coral reefs, the more likely we are to unite to succeed in conservation.
 Make your voice heard everywhere.
 Why not start by sharing this article?